 Introduction To MarketBeat Daily Premium

 MarketBeat Daily Premium is an extension of the MarketBeat platform that focuses on giving traders the information they need to make informed decisions.
 The thrust of the Premium service is a twice-daily newsletter that curates stock news, analyst recommendations, and critical events about stocks in traders’ portfolios.
-In addition, Premium subscribers get access to the advanced portfolio management software at the heart of MarketBeat, which combines watchlist-like features with stock analysis and news.
+In addition, Premium subscribers get access to the advanced portfolio management software at the heart of MarketBeat, which combines watchlist-like features with stock analysis, real time financial data, and news.

-Overall, MarketBeat Daily Premium is a nice information curation service for day and short-term traders to quickly get relevant information.
+Overall, MarketBeat Daily Premium is a nice information curation service for day and short-term traders to quickly get objective market analysis.
 However, there are few features of the platform that cannot be had for free by traders willing to do more research on their own.

 MarketBeat Pricing Options

 MarketBeat Daily Premium costs $19.97 per month or $199 per year.
-Note that although there is no trial period, there is also a free version of MarketBeat Daily so you can try out many of the service’s features.
+There is no trial period, but there is a free version of MarketBeat Daily that enables you to try out many of the service’s features.

 My MarketBeat is the online portfolio and watchlist tool at the heart of MarketBeat’s platform.
-While free MarketBeat Daily subscribers have access to My MarketBeat, you are limited to just five stocks in a single portfolio.
-With MarketBeat Daily Premium, you are able to create an unlimited number of watch lists and add an unlimited number of stocks.
+While free MarketBeat Daily subscribers have access to My MarketBeat, you are limited to only five stocks in a single portfolio.
+With MarketBeat Daily Premium, you are able to create an unlimited number of watchlists and add an unlimited number of stocks to each.

 My MarketBeat works well as a portfolio performance tracker since it allows you to dig into what stocks in your portfolio are providing returns.
 You can quickly view your portfolio returns compared to several major indices as well as see your average portfolio P/E in comparison to the average portfolio P/E on MarketBeat.

 While there’s only so much that a watchlist can do to differentiate itself from the competition, My MarketBeat is arguably one of the most useful watchlist tools available.
-The default view shows P/E ratio, consensus analyst recommendations, and consensus price targets for every stock in your watchlist.
+The default view shows P/E ratio, real time analyst ratings, and consensus price targets for every stock in your watchlist.
 In addition, you can quickly view notifications for each stock that highlight news and upcoming events like earnings reports.

 Additional tabs within My MarketBeat take the watchlist one step further.
-You can display a calendar of upcoming reporting events, a list of all analyst upgrades and downgrades, and a list of all reported insider trades for all of the stocks in a given watchlist.
+You can display a calendar of upcoming reporting events and stock splits, a list of all analyst upgrades and downgrades, a list of SEC filings, and a list of all reported insider buying and selling for all of the stocks in a given watchlist.

 My MarketBeat can also be used to set up alerts about any stocks in your watch lists.
 Alerts can be email or text-based and can be set based on new headlines or on price changes.